mkguthrie/money-tracking-react-app/README.md

-# Getting Started with Create React App
+# My Money React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app is based on project in the following Udemy course.
+[Udemy](https://www.udemy.com/course/build-web-apps-with-react-firebase/).

+To view a working demo of the app: [My Money App](https://money-app-udemy.firebaseapp.com/).

 ## Available Scripts